olafurw/wot-blog/README.md

 wot-blog
 ========

-The blog post section of the site being run by wot
+The blog post section of the site being run by wot-server.